 "How do you balance it all?"
 That's the question I get asked more than any other.
 Sure, my life is full, I'll admit it.
 (I'm not exactly relaxing everyday on a beach eating peeled grapes.)
-With five sons, my work as Executive Director of Propel Women, sharing Breaking Busy and the normal craziness of life- my secret is great systems and amazing technology.
+With five sons, work, my books (Breaking Busy is especially relevant here!) and the normal craziness of life- my secret is great systems and amazing technology.

 Today I'm sharing some of my favorite tips, tricks and strategies on work productivity and life balance with you.